agdturner/ccg-v3d/README.md

 - [V3D_Tetrahedron](https://github.com/agdturner/ccg-v3d/blob/master/src/main/java/uk/ac/leeds/ccg/v3d/geometry/V3D_Tetrahedron.java) and [V3D_TetrahedronDouble](https://github.com/agdturner/ccg-v3d/blob/master/src/main/java/uk/ac/leeds/ccg/v3d/geometry/d/V3D_TetrahedronDouble.java) represent [tetrahedra](https://en.wikipedia.org/wiki/Tetrahedra).

 ## Geometry collections
-- There are rudimentary classes for: collections of collinear and coplanar points, and collinear line segments; Rectangle, coplanar [convex hull](https://en.wikipedia.org/wiki/Convex_hull)s and polygon; coplanar and non-coplanar triangles; and tetrahedrons.
+- There are rudimentary classes for: collections of collinear and coplanar points and line segments; Rectangle, coplanar [convex hull](https://en.wikipedia.org/wiki/Convex_hull)s and polygon; coplanar and non-coplanar triangles; and tetrahedrons.

 ## Development plans and progress
 - Translating (moving) geometries to new locations is supported.
 - Rotating geometries is supported.
 - Scaling and warping geometries is not yet supported.
 - [Apache Commons Geometry](https://commons.apache.org/proper/commons-geometry/) (see also: [Apache Commons Geometry GitHub Repository](https://github.com/apache/commons-geometry)) appears to be developing some similar arbitrary precision geometrical functionality...
-Collaboration should be explored!
 - Intersections
 -- It would be useful to be able to distinguish between geometries that touch at a point, along a line or line_segment or over an area; and those that overlap (all or part of) another geometry.
 -- Geometry intersections calculations for triangular or simpler geometries are supported.